iamtheyammer/gam-cros-win-wrapper/README.md

 ### Alpha build (less stable, updates very often, has newest features first)
 If you'd like the latest **alpha** build (not verified stable, but *should* work), download the Installer.msi file from [ChromebookGUI/Installer/Tool+Installer/Installer.msi (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/Installer/Tool+Installer/Installer.msi).
 It takes about 15-30 days of issue-free alpha to turn the alpha build into a beta build.

+### Installation Steps

+1. Make sure GAM is working, logged in to the right account, and showing devices.
+If you run `gam print cros`, you should see a bunch of device IDs.
+If you see a prompt for scopes, press `a` then `c`, then finish verifying.
+2. Download the installer according to the channel you'd like. (beta or alpha)
+3. Run the installer.
+Selecting "Just Me" on the install page will place files in the `C:\Program Files (x86)\` directory, but only you will get a desktop and start menu shortcut.
+Selecting everyone gives everyone those shortcuts, and creates AppData folders for them.
+4. Click on the shortcut on your desktop/in your start menu.
+5. Done!

 #### What can the Alpha build do that the beta can't yet?
 - Preferences
 - Bulk import and bulk modifications (from CSV)